-One of the significant findings of our study showing that dietary magnesium intake during pregnancy significantly impacts birth weight, as demonstrated by regression analysis.
-Similarly, Doyle reported that higher magnesium intake during pregnancy is positively correlated with increased birth weight.
-45 However, it is important to note that our study specifically focused on magnesium intake through diet, and did not include data on serum magnesium levels.
+Magnesium is an essential mineral involved in critical physiological processes, including the regulation of body temperature, nucleic acid and protein synthesis, and maintaining the electrical potentials of nerve and muscle cells.27 One of the significant findings of our study showing that dietary magnesium intake during pregnancy significantly impacts birth weight, as demonstrated by regression analysis.
+Similarly, Doyle reported that higher magnesium intake during pregnancy is positively correlated with increased birth weight.28 However, it is important to note that our study specifically focused on magnesium intake through diet, and did not include data on serum magnesium levels.
 This highlights the need for further research investigating the relationship between serum magnesium concentrations and pregnancy outcomes.
 In conclusion, dietary magnesium intake is a critical determinant of birth weight, with higher intakes associated with improved neonatal outcomes.
 Ensuring sufficient magnesium levels during pregnancy may be an effective strategy for promoting fetal growth and reducing the risk of low birth weight.

-During pregnancy, a high-quality diet is crucial for promoting optimal maternal and neonatal outcomes.
-18 In our study, 17.8% of participants had poor diet quality, 38.1% had moderate diet quality, and 44.1% had good diet quality (n=118).
-Few studies have shown the effect of diet quality on fetal anthropometric measurements.
-46,47 In Rodríguez-Bernal Clara et al.'s study, an increase in diet quality was found to positively affect birth weight and length.46 In another study, a high-quality diet during pregnancy was associated with a larger newborn size and a reduced risk of low birth weight and small for gestational age.
-47 Yisahak et al. also showed that high diet quality was associated with increased birth weight.48 However, our study did not reveal a significant relationship between diet quality and neonatal anthropometric measurements (n=106).
-In a similar study of pregnant Spanish women, Gesteiro and colleagues did not observe a significant difference in the birth weight of newborns born to mothers with varying diet qualities.
-49 Similarly, Poon and colleagues found no significant association between maternal diet quality and newborn birth weigh.50 The findings on the effect of maternal diet quality on birth outcomes are complex and inconsistent.
+During pregnancy, a high-quality diet is crucial for promoting optimal maternal and neonatal outcomes.12 In our study, 17.8% of participants had poor diet quality, 38.1% had moderate diet quality, and 44.1% had good diet quality (n=118).
+Few studies have shown the effect of diet quality on fetal anthropometric measurements.^{29,30} In Rodríguez-Bernal Clara et al.'s study, an increase in diet quality was found to positively affect birth weight and length.29 In another study, a high-quality diet during pregnancy was associated with a larger newborn size and a reduced risk of low birth weight and small for gestational age.30 However, our study did not reveal a significant relationship between diet quality and neonatal anthropometric measurements (n=106).
+In a similar study of pregnant Spanish women, Gesteiro and colleagues did not observe a significant difference in the birth weight of newborns born to mothers with varying diet qualities.31 Similarly, Poon et al. found no significant association between maternal diet quality and newborn birth weigh.32 The findings on the effect of maternal diet quality on birth outcomes are complex and inconsistent.
 This variability may be attributed to differences in the dietary indices used to assess diet quality across studies.
 When interpreting these findings, it is essential to consider this potential source of discrepancy.

 We also conducted an analysis to determine the effect of supplement intake on neonatal anthropometric characteristics in pregnant women with good diet quality.
 Our results showed that newborns of participants who consumed supplements had significantly lower mean birth weight than those of participants who did not consume supplements.
-This result is in line with studies suggesting that supplementation has maybe a negative effect on newborns of well-nourished pregnant women.^{51,52} Many pregnant women regularly take multivitamin supplements containing various micronutrients, but these products are not entirely risk-free.53 Given that the effects of supplement intake on fetal outcomes in pregnant women with good diet quality have not been extensively explored, we believe that our findings offer valuable contributions to the existing literature.
+This result is in line with studies suggesting that supplementation has maybe a negative effect on newborns of well-nourished pregnant women.33,34 Many pregnant women regularly take multivitamin supplements containing various micronutrients, but these products are not entirely risk-free.35 Given that the effects of supplement intake on fetal outcomes in pregnant women with good diet quality have not been extensively explored, we believe that our findings offer valuable contributions to the existing literature.
 By examining this relationship, our study aims to provide further insight into the potential impact of supplement use in this specific group of pregnant women.